University of Tennessee Knoxville

 - CCRN or other similar certification (required by matriculation)

-A graduate-level course in statistics from a regionally accredited college/university with a grade of ‘B’, or better.
+A graduate-level course in statistics and a graduate-level advanced pharmacology course from a regionally accredited college/university with a grade of “C” or better.

 CRNA School Performance